-Preparing for difficult times is not about living in fear.
-While we always hope that the worst-case scenarios remain just a thought and never become reality, it is always wiser to be prepared for anything.
-And to prepare on your own terms – fearless, grounded and thoughtful.
+Preparing for difficult times and emergencies is not about living in fear.
+While we always hope that the worst-case scenarios remain just a possibility and never become reality, it is always wise to be prepared for anything.
+And to prepare on your own terms – calmly, thoughtfully, and without fear.

-The crisis that occurs does not have to be only man-made – a thunderstorm, a prolonged power cut, a natural disaster can also cause days to weeks of turbulence until normality is restored.
+The emergencies that could occur do not have to be man-made – a thunderstorm, a prolonged power cut, a natural disaster can also cause uncertainties from days to weeks until the normal pace of life is restored.

-In the worst case scenario, you will simply have to use up your own stock over time.
-Medical journalist Anthony William has also mentioned that food prices will only go up over time, so buying a whole food stockpile today that will last 3, 5 or 10 years is even a financially sound investment.
+In the worst case scenario, you will simply have to use up your own food supplies over time.
+Medical Medium Anthony William has also mentioned that food prices will only go up over time, so stocking up on healthy food today that will last 3, 5 or 10 years is even a financially sound investment.

 In this article, I hope to provide a comprehensive answer to the following questions:

-- What is the most important thing to prepare for the unexpected/crisis?
+- What’s the most important thing about prepping for emegencies?

 - What to stock up on?

-- I don’t have the money to buy stocks, what should I do?
+- I don’t have the money to buy extra food, what should I do?

-- I don’t have space in a small apartment, what can I do?
+- I don’t have enough space in a small apartment, what can I do?

-If you think about it, a hundred years ago, a large part of society, such as the peasantry and farmers, were still able to manage relatively independently.
-They had their own food in the larder and cellar, their own water in the well, their rooms heated with wood, and so they lived.
-Household food supplies often amounted to half a year’s supply or more.
+A hundred years ago in Northern Europe, a large part of society, such as the peasantry and farmers, were able to live their whole lives relatively independently.
+They had their own food supplies set aside, their own water coming from the well, their rooms heated with wood – that’s how they lived.
+Domestic food supplies often amounted to half a year’s supply or more.

-These people were not living in fear, it was just a reality, a sensible and sustainable way of living.
-Why do we nowadays call it living in fear and extremism?
+These people were not living in fear.
+It was just their reality, a sensible and sustainable way of living.
+Why do we nowadays call it living in fear and even being extreme?

-Stocking up on food, especially in our cold climate, is perfectly normal and could easily be part of more people’s lives.
-Just in a modern way.
+Stocking up on food, especially in our cold climate, is perfectly normal and could easily be part of more people’s lives – we just need to do it in a modern way.

-2 most important steps to prepare for a crisis
+2 most important steps to prepare for any crisis

-- Step 1: In the first step, it is always worth investing in knowledge, skills and to think over a plan of action and a crisis plan with your family.
+- Step 1: The first thing to know is that it is always worth investing in knowledge and skills, and to think through a plan of action and a crisis plan with your family.

-It is also recommended to write down the plan on paper, so that at least the paper keeps its sanity in the middle of a crisis 😉. - Step 2 The second important step is to stock up on food, water, supplies and other essentials.
+It is also recommended to write down the plan on paper, so that the paper can help keep the calm in the middle of a crisis 😉. - Step 2: The second important step is to stock up on food, water, supplies, and other essentials.

-Overall, you’re already better off than 80 per cent of people today if you have at least two weeks’ worth of water and food at home.
+Overall, if you have at least two weeks’ worth of water and food at home, you’re already better off than 80% of the people today.

-You don’t have to run to the store today – do it fearlessly and calmly.
-I’ll do my best to inspire you with this article, and share good practical suggestions that have worked well in our personal lives.
+You don’t have to run to the store right this second – you can start your preparations calmly and grounded.
+I’ll do my best to inspire you with this article and share good practical suggestions that have worked well in my personal life.

-Typically, within 14 days, most crises resolve or at least find some clarity.
+Typically, most crises resolve or at least find some clarity within 14 days.
 For example, power cuts and storm damage are usually resolved within a few days.
-And even if a crisis doesn’t go away in 14 days, you’ll still have the opportunity to co-operate with people and come up with new creative ways to cope better.
+And even if a crisis doesn’t go away in a week or two, you’ll still have the opportunity during this time to co-operate with other people and come up with new creative ways for coping.

 If it is not possible to keep a 14-day supply at home…

-…then talk to friends or relatives about maybe storing your stock with them.
+…Then it’s a good idea to talk to your friends or relatives about maybe storing your stock with them.

 What to stock up on?

 I’m sharing a list of things I recommend you consider buying and stocking up on.
-And at a time when all the things are nicely stocked in the shops.
+In this point in time we have everything readily available in store, so it’s a good time for stocking up.

-At the end of the article, I’ll also share a simple solution on how you can create 2 weeks’ worth of food for your family with a one-off purchase of just €100, thereby boosting your family’s confidence.
+At the end of the article, I’ll also share a simple solution on how you can stock 2 weeks’ worth of food for your family with a one-time purchase of just €100, thereby boosting your family’s confidence.

-But before I get to the list, let’s start at the beginning.
-Namely, at the most basic, physical level, we only need to complete 4 areas to survive.
+Before I get to the list, let’s start at the beginning.
+At the most basic, physical level, we only need to secure 4 areas of life to survive.

 These are: